maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

     .. method:: peek_window_stack ()

-        .. warning:: :meth:`HildonProgram.peek_window_stack` is deprecated and should not be used in newly-written code.
-Use :meth:`HildonWindow.stack_peek` instead
+        .. warning:: :meth:`Program.peek_window_stack` is deprecated and should not be used in newly-written code.
+Use :meth:`hildon.Window.stack_peek` instead

         :returns: A :class:`HildonStackableWindow` , or ``NULL``